BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 281 ---

-17.1.2015 EN Official Journal of the European Union L 12/281

 (e) *b* 1 denotes the amount of the retention of the recognisable excess of loss reinsurance contract referred to in Article 218(2);